Baby Essentials for the First 3 Months You Can’t Forget About

 13. Bathtub

-I love having a baby bathtub.
+I love having a bathtub made for babies.

 It’s specifically designed with your baby’s safety and parent’s convenience in mind – with non-slip surfaces and secure support so you don’t have to strain your back.

-The baby bathtub essential we use is the Fisher-Price bath tub.
+The baby bathtub essential we use is the Fisher-Price bathtub.

-She was still unsteady so the seat helped her not slip when she would get excited and start splashing around.
+She was still unsteady, so the seat helped her not slip when she would get excited and start splashing around.

 One thing I would caution against using is the hook to hang on your shower pole.
-We have a tension rod and the weight from the bath tub brought the tension rod down and broke it!
+We have a tension rod, and the weight from the bathtub brought the tension rod down and broke it!

-We just placed our bath tub on the counter top in the bathroom.
+We just placed our bathtub on the countertop in the bathroom.

-With postpartum weakness, it’ll provide you comfort for your knees and elbows.
 There’s also storage if you have any bath supplies.

 Baby Clothes Checklist 0-3 Months

-You might be wondering “What baby clothes do I need for the first 3 months?”
+You might be wondering, “What baby clothes do I need for the first 3 months?”

-This article includes a checklist broken down by sizes for newborn, 0-3 months, 3-6 months, 6-9 months, 9-12 months.
+This article includes a checklist broken down by sizes for newborn, 0-3 months, 3-6 months, 6-9 months, and 9-12 months.
 You’ll also find a list of baby clothes that are NOT recommended.

 For the first 0-3 months, here’s my baby clothes checklist: